SaeedMalikx/React-Fiber-Architecture/README.md

 the rest of work in progress fiber
 ```

 Function(exported) **createFiberFromElement**.
-Hmm look this is incharge of creating all the fibers based on the React element type.
+Hmm look this is in charge of creating all of the fibers based on the React element type.
 ```
 parameters(element, mode, expirationTime)